This post may contain affiliate links. Read my full disclosure policy.

 2. Make the BROTH: Over medium-high heat, saute the onion in 1 tablespoon oil until tender about 3 minutes.
 Turn heat to medium, add the smashed garlic cloves and continue cooking the onions until they are deeply golden brown.
 Add the veggie stock, water, dried shiitakes, a sheet of kombu (rinsed) and mirin.
 Bring to a Simmer.

 3. Simmer for 25-30 minutes uncovered on med heat, then remove the KombuAdd the miso, and pepper to taste.
-Adjust salt to your liking (feel free to add salt, soy or more miso).
+Adjust salt to your liking (feel free to add salt, soy sauce or more miso).
 Keep warm.
 FYI: If this reduces too much it may become salty…. simply add a little water to taste.

 Assemble Ramen Bowls: